yegor256/thindeck/src/jekyll/_posts/2014-06-27-deployment-view.md

 it deploys Cockpit to Heroku.
 Then it builds and deploys documentation website (the one you're looking at now) to Github Pages.

-What site deployment is done, Rultor reports success into Github issue.
+What site deployment is done, Rultor deckrts success into Github issue.

 Rultor also tags deployed version in Github and creates a Github "release".